thehiderofkeys/AutismAI-WEB/.github/pull_request_template.md

 #### The pull request is complete according to the following criteria:

 Git
-  - [ ] Master branch has been merged into this branch
+  - [ ] Dev branch has been merged into this branch

 Code
   - [ ] Acceptance criteria must be met